 - Data Analysis – The most important use of block chain technology is data monitoring.
 An opportunity exists for wool farmers to store data relating to total wool yield, fibre diameter, wool class category, age, gender, as well as well weight of sheep shorn, and finally, sheep breeding cycles on the block chain network.
 This information, when stored and locked in the block chain, will be of enormous value when making strategic farming decisions in the future.

-- Products Tracing – Block chain will make it possible for wool farmers to trace the journey of their produce along the supply chain through the shared ledger, in turn it will also makes it possible for consumers to precisely locate the origin of the wool, essentially strengthening supplier-consumer relations and unlocking value for communal farmers.
-Through block chain, manufacturers in China (where a significant proportion of SA wool is exported) can skip all the bureaucracy in the supply chain to directly communicate with farmers within seconds, whether they are in a small village in Cofimvaba or the outskirts of Barkly East.
+- Products Tracing – Block chain will make it possible for wool farmers to trace the journey of their produce along the supply chain through the shared ledger, in turn it will also makes it possible for consumers to precisely locate the origin of the wool, essentially strengthening supplier-consumer relations.
+Furthermore, through block chain, manufacturers in China (where a significant proportion of SA wool is exported) can skip all the bureaucracy in the supply chain to directly communicate with farmers within seconds, whether they are in a small village in Cofimvaba or the outskirts of Barkly East.

-The most vital principle underlying the competitiveness of any commodity is the inherent opportunity cost of producing that commodity.
+The most pivotal principle underlying the competitiveness of any commodity is the inherent opportunity cost of producing that commodity.
 In turn, opportunity cost is a function of the level of technology used in production.
 The assumption here is that if a commodity takes more time (due to, say, inadequate technology) to be produced, then the opportunity cost of this commodity will be much higher, therefore diminish its position along the competitiveness hierarchy.
 However, I am of the view that competitiveness should not be entirely restricted to the production link along the supply chain.
 It should also take into consideration the degree of transparency in the transaction process, flow of information, as well as the time it takes for the commodity to travel from farm gate to the final consumer.
-There are very few, if any, tools in the world that can achieve all these simultaneously, block chain technology is by far the most effecient of them all.
+There are very few, if any, tools in the world that can achieve all these simultaneously while unlocking enormous value for the most important players in supply chain.
+Block chain technology is by far the most effecient.